Morgan Stanley profit jumps as trading activity rebounds

 That has given Goldman an opportunity to grab market share.

-Even with the strong results in the quarter, the bank's adjusted return-on-equity slipped to 9 percent, below both the 10 percent minimum Gorman wants to achieve and the 10.7 percent return in the second quarter.
+Even with the strong results in the quarter, Morgan Stanley's adjusted return-on-equity slipped to 9 percent, below both the 10 percent minimum Chief Executive James Gorman wants to achieve and the 10.7 percent return in the second quarter.

-Gorman said on a conference call with analysts that the bank was looking for ways to improve earnings and return-on-equity beyond previously announced plans.

-However, Chief Financial Officer Ruth Porat said on the call that choppy markets have been a challenge so far in the fourth quarter, and that "structural headwinds" in certain commodity markets were hurting revenue.

 Net income attributable to common shareholders rose to $1.65 billion, or 84 cents per share, Morgan Stanley said.

-On an adjusted basis, the bank earned 65 cents per share, according to Thomson Reuters I/B/E/S. On this basis, analysts had expected earnings of 54 cents per share.
+On an adjusted basis, the bank earned 65 cents per share, according to calculations by Thomson Reuters I/B/E/S. On this basis, analysts had expected earnings of 54 cents per share.

 (Reporting by Tanya Agrawal and Lauren Tara LaCapra; Editing by Ted Kerr)